Chu (state): Defeat

-The Chu army, led by Xiang Yan secretly followed Li Xin's army for three days and three nights, before launching a surprise offensive and destroying Li Xin army.
+The Chu army, led by Xiang Yan, secretly followed Li Xin's army for three days and three nights, before launching a surprise offensive and destroying Li Xin army.
 Upon learning of Li's defeat, Ying Zheng replaced Li with Wang Jian, putting Wang in command of the 600,000-strong army he had requested earlier and placing Meng Wu beneath him as a deputy.
 Worried that the Qin tyrant might fear the power he now possessed and order him executed upon some pretense, Wang Jian constantly sent messengers back to the king in order to remain in contact and reduce the king's suspicion.

 Wang Jian's army passed through southern Chen (陳; present-day Huaiyang in Henan) and made camp at Pingyu.
 The Chu armies under Xiang Yan used their full strength against the camp but failed.
 Wang Jian ordered his troops to defend their positions firmly but avoid advancing further into Chu territory.
 After failing to lure the Qin army into an attack, Xiang Yan ordered a retreat; Wang Jian seized this opportunity to launch a swift assault.
 The Qin forces pursued the retreating Chu forces to Qinan (蕲南; northwest of present-day Qichun in Hubei) and Xiang Yan was either killed in the action or committed suicide following his defeat.

-The next year, in 223 BCE, Qin launched another campaign and captured the Chu capital Shouchun.
+The next year, in 223 BC, Qin launched another campaign and captured the Chu capital Shouchun.
 King Fuchu was captured and his state annexed.
 The following year, Wang Jian and Meng Wu led the Qin army against Wuyue around the mouth of the Yangtze, capturing the descendants of the royal family of Yue.
 These conquered territories became the Kuaiji Prefecture of the Qin Empire.

 At their peak, Chu and Qin together fielded over 1,000,000 troops, more than the massive Battle of Changping between Qin and Zhao 35 years before.
 The excavated personal letters of two regular Qin soldiers, Hei Fu (黑夫) and Jing (惊), tell of a protracted campaign in Huaiyang under Wang Jian.
 Both soldiers wrote letters requesting supplies of clothing and money from home to sustain the long waiting campaign.